 3.3 - INTERIM MEASURES FOR INDIVIDUALS AND/OR THE CAMPUS COMMUNITY

-Examples of Interim Measures include, but are not limited to, a University No Contact Order, adjustments to and assistance with academic, living, or working situations, counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement.
+Examples of Interim Measures include, but are not limited to, a University No Contact Order, adjustments to and assistance with academic, living, or working situations, counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement, adjustments to on campus living, and separation from campus.
 These remedies may apply to one, both, or multiple parties involved.
 Violations of any Interim Measures may constitute separate Code of Conduct violations that may lead to additional disciplinary action.
-Interim Measures imposed may be temporary pending the results of an investigation and/or student conduct process or may become permanent as determined by Xavier University.
+Interim Measures imposed may be temporary pending the results of an institutional process or may become permanent as determined by Xavier University.

-Requests for Interim Measures should be directed to the Dean of Students or designee, Director of Residence Life, Xavier University Police, or the Title IX Coordinator.
+Requests for Interim Measures should be directed to the Dean of Students or designee, Director of Residence Life, Xavier University Police, or the Chief Title IX Officer.

 In matters of Interpersonal Violence, the Title IX Office will determine whether Interim Measures should be implemented, and if so, take steps to implement those measures as soon as possible.